Iranians-Vote-Digital-Democracy/iranians.vote/README.md

 ## Introduction
 The initial model of Iranians.vote consists of two parts: “Dialogue” and “Trustworthy Voting.”
 Trustworthiness includes guaranteeing vote non-repeatability, voter uniqueness, complete protection of voter identity and privacy, and transparency in result calculation.

-## Dialogue Section
-[Nextodon](https://github.com/tcfev/Nextodon) is a social network compatible with Fediverse and Mastodon with additional features that facilitate structured group dialogue.
-Nextodon provides written discussion capabilities, basic polling features, and a basic infrastructure for crypto economy.

-## Voting Section
-Digital discussions (from Nextodon or other platforms) can be brought to [Iranians.vote](https://iranians.vote) to find social choices and reach reliable conclusions through polling.

 ## Roadmap
 * Add newsletter, and collaboration infrastructure for the entire platform
 * Playground for familiarization with processes and testing games